GrosserB/omnichannel-strategy-analysis/README.md

 We start by cleaning and preprocessing of the data.
 In the time dimension, online sales data is aggregated on the year-quarter level.
 On the geographic dimension, we additionally aggregate sales data on the postal code level.
 The location of the showrooms and of the postal codes are geocoded.
 We then computed the distance between each showroom-postal code pair.
 We define areas as "treated" if their location is <50km from a showroom that opened during our sample period, as some showrooms had opened before.
 We additionally augment the dataset with the population density (from public sources) and average credit score of the postal code area (provided to us by the ecommerce firm). <br>

-#### Event-study Difference-in-Differences with K-Nearest Neighbors
+#### Event-study Difference-in-Differences with KNN-Matched Control Group

 First, we use nearest neighbor matching to construct a control group.
 The purpose of the control group is to provide a counterfactual to the treatment group, i.e., what would have happened to the treatment group had it not been exposed to the treatment.
 To obtain the control group, we match treated each postal code area with two other postal code areas using nearest neighbor matching based on on the variables (i) population density, (ii) average credit quality and (iii) total online sales of the very first time period in our data.
 In a multivariate regression, these three variables explain about 70% of the cross-sectional variation.
 We match two instead of just one control postal code to each treatment postal code to increase the sample size and thereby reduce the standard errors in our estimation. <br>